Magic for Smiles - Programme

 Lebanon: Basma &Zeitouna, Beit Atfaal el Sumoud, Lebanese Red Cross, Sawa for Development and Aid, Caritas, Popular Committee – Bedawi, Scouts Bedawi, Fraternite, Children and Youth Association, Garsa self-help school Bekaa, Douma self-help school Bekaa, Home of Hope, Jusoor Syria, Tahaddi, Solidarite, Walaa Centre, Good Shepherd School, ULYP, Ramhala Village, Dar el Aytem (through Russian Speaking Womens Assoc), St Lukes Centre, BEAM, Utopia, Childrens Cancer Centre of Lebanon, Union of Relief and Development Associations (URDA), SEED, Shams Network, Syrian Eyes, Barouk School, Game Lebanon, Joint Christian Committee, Himaya, Learning Centre for the Deaf, PARD, Al Jana, Insan, Mishwar.

 International organisations include:

 Lebanon: SB Overseas, Amel Association International, Women Now International, Najda Now International, War Child, Save the Children, International Rescue Committee, Intersos, Make Sense, Jesuit Refugee Service, UNRWA, Terres des Hommes – Italy, International Medical Corps, AVSI, Danish Refugee Council.

-In addition a number of private shows and have been conducted to help subsidise the core business of humanitarian shows, latterly with the addition of illustrated talks and all in the form of UK fundraising events.
+In addition a number of private shows and events have been conducted to help subsidise the core business of humanitarian shows, latterly with the addition of illustrated talks and all in the form of UK fundraising events.

 Jamie Jibberish - Humanitarian Magician

-Jamie uses the stage name Jamie Jibberish because of extensive use of magic language to excite the sense of mystery!
+Jamie uses the stage name Jamie Jibberish because of his extensive use of his magic language to evoke a sense of mystery!
 He is in his 50s and has been performing magic since he was a boy, and part-time for varied audiences.
-After nearly 30 years as a professional humanitarian in various countries which experience provided a solid humanitarian foundation, in early 2016, he set up the initiative Magic for Smiles which is now a registered charity.
-Jamie devotes all his time to providing magic shows to children in Lebanon, and more recently Jordan and Turkey, as a Humanitarian Magician.
-Children are in particular Syrian refugees as well as Palestinians, Yemenis, Iraqis but also host populations, on the basis that these children all need fun after experiencing a lot of deprivation and trauma.
+After nearly 30 years as a professional humanitarian in various countries which experience provided a solid humanitarian foundation, in early 2016, he set up the initiative Magic for Smiles in Lebanon, and this is now a registered charity.
+Jamie devotes all his time to providing magic shows and magic tuition to vulnerable children in Jordan and Turkey, and previously in Lebanon, as a Humanitarian Magician.
+Children are mainly refugees from Syria, Palestine, Yemenis, Iraqis, Sudanese and others, but also vulnerable children from host populations.
+These children all need fun given the deprivation and trauma they have experienced.
 The smiles and sheer joy on the faces of these children is the driving force behind the work.